Software setup (Compilers)

 I used Debian on a laptop to prepare the lab exercises.
 If you also have Debian or another Debian-based distribution such as Ubuntu, then you can set up the software you need with these commands:

-$ sudo apt-get install mercurial mercurial-git gcc tcl ocaml-nox
+$ sudo apt-get install mercurial mercurial-git gcc tcl ocaml-nox $ sudo apt-get install qemu-user gcc-arm-linux-gnueabihf

 This installs:

-• Mercurial for version control, with the hg-git extension to access Git repositories.
+- Mercurial for version control, with the

-• GCC to compile the Keiko assembler and runtime system.
+extension to access Git repositories. - GCC to compile the Keiko assembler and runtime system.

-• TCL, needed to generate the Kieko interpreter from an abstract description, and by the make setup to interpret error messages from OCaml.
+- TCL, needed to generate the Kieko interpreter from an abstract description, and by the

-• The user-mode parts of QEMU, needed to run ARM code output by the Lab 4 compiler.
+variant does not include the libraries needed for writing X Window applications in OCaml, which are irrelevant to the course.) - The user-mode parts of QEMU, needed to run ARM code output by the Lab 4 compiler.

-• The ARM version of GCC, needed to compile the startup and library code that goes with our compiler output.
-This brings with it the ARM assembler and linker.
-Gnueabihf denotes the calling convention used on the Raspberry Pi: it is the Gnu variant of the ARM Extended Application Binary Interface with Hardware Floating-point.
-Note: This is different from the compiler gcc-arm-none-eabi that we used for the Digital Systems course.
+denotes the calling convention used on the Raspberry Pi: it is the Gnu variant of the ARM Extended Application Binary Interface with Hardware Floating-point.
+Note: This is different from the compilergcc-arm-none-eabi

 If you like, you can also install the Geany programming environment that I've recommended for use in the labs, together with the project organizer plugin, which is helpful for editing multi-file programs like out compilers.